SpaceX mission debris discovered on farmland in Australia

 “It was exciting and strange at the same time,” astrophysicist Brad Tucker told AFP.
 He visited the site after being approached by local farmers last month.

-Finding the large debris lodged in the empty field reminded him of the science fiction movie “2001 – A Space Odyssey,” the scientist said.
-“It’s impressive to see him.”
+Finding the large debris lodged in the empty field reminded him of the science fiction movie “2001: A Space Odyssey,” the scientist said.
+“It’s impressive to see you.”

 In a statement, the Australian Space Agency confirmed that the material came from one of Musk’s missions and asked residents to report any new findings to SpaceX.